w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/pendulum-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Pendulum parachain:
+Here you will find a variety of dashboards that help visualize data from the Pendulum parachain:

 - [Pendulum on Polkadot](https://dune.com/substrate/pendulum): Explore comprehensive data visualizations tracking the integration of fiat and DeFi on the Pendulum parachain.